For a limited time only

 [Das Killer-Feature jedoch bleibt: Auch die Version 4 des Lounge Lizard verführt den Nutzer durch Lebendigkeit, tolle Dynamik und hervorragende Soundqualität zum Musikmachen!
 Und das ist – unserer Meinung nach – das beste Feature, das ein instrument haben kann.]

 Version 4 takes things to another level in terms of the sound and what can be achieved with Lounge Lizard EP-4.
-It simply can’t be beaten by any other Rhodes or Wurlitzer plug-in.
+It simply can’t be beaten by any other electric piano plug-in.

 This virtual instrument offers a limitless supply of vintage keyboard tones—using some of the most sophisticated modeling technology available.